nozoeli/adaptiveBiclustering/README.md

 'gss.R' The code for Algorithm 3 (Golden Section Search) in the paper

-'testCode.R' 'testCode2.R' Test codes for generating the simulation data.
+'testCode.R' and files with similar names are codes for generating the simulation data.

-‘evaluation.R' Code for generating pictures in the paper.
+‘evaluation.R' and files with similar names are for generating pictures in the paper.
 Package 'ggplot2' is used.

+'gssCheck.R','gssEval.R' simulates and generates the graph for unimodal checking part of the simulation.

+'timeEval.R' is the code for evaluating the running time for each algorithm.